MeetLad2305/cpp-learning/Class/README.md

 ## About

 Welcome to my C++ learning repository.
-This repository contains programs and mini-projects created while learning C++ programming concepts..
+This repository contains programs and mini-projects created while learning C++ programming concepts.

 ## Programs